tmack8001/CastVideos-android/README.md

 CastVideos-android application shows how to cast videos from an android device in a way that is fully compliant with the Design Checklist.

 ## Dependencies
-* cast-companion-android : can be downloaded here at https://github.com/googlecast/CastCompanionLibrary-android
+* CastCompanionLibrary-android: can be downloaded here at https://github.com/googlecast/CastCompanionLibrary-android

 ## Setup Instructions
 * Get a Chromecast device and set it up